 - 1. Articulates a teaching philosophy that demonstrates development for continued contributions to the classroom - 2.
-Achieves a "Satisfactory" rating on peer reviews of teaching. - 3.
-Meets CHHS expectations for student evaluations on the four core items (below); it is expected that average student ratings are aligned with the teaching means of the Unit and are > 3.0 since initial appointment: - 4.
-"Overall, I learned a lot in this course" - 5.
-"Overall, this instructor was effective" - 6.
-"I am free to express and explain my own views in class" and - 7.
-"The course increased my knowledge of the subject matter." - 8.
-Course syllabi demonstrate evidence of: (1) Cultural awareness/diversity; (2) Current content; (3) Evaluation and grading of student performance; and (4) Appropriate instructional technology in classroom teaching - 9.
-If applicable, demonstrates availability and accuracy in advisement - 10.
-Demonstrates developing expertise in content and technical skills required to mentor undergraduate and graduate student-directed scholarship (e.g., capstone projects, scholarly projects, theses, dissertations) - 11.
+Demonstrated responsiveness to peer reviews of teaching. - 3.
+Meets CHHS expectations for student evaluations on the four core items (see below); it is expected that average student ratings are aligned with the teaching means of the Unit and are \geq 3.0 since initial appointment: - (a) "Overall, I learned a lot in this course" - (b) "Overall, this instructor was effective" - (c) "I am free to express and explain my own views in class" and - (d) "The course increased my knowledge of the subject matter." - 4.
+Course syllabi demonstrate evidence of: (1) Cultural awareness/diversity; (2) Current content; (3) Evaluation and grading of student performance; and (4) Appropriate instructional technology in classroom teaching - 5.
+If applicable, demonstrates availability and accuracy in advisement - 6.
+Demonstrates developing expertise in content and technical skills required to mentor undergraduate and graduate student-directed scholarship (e.g., capstone projects, scholarly projects, theses, dissertations) - 7.
 If applicable, demonstrates satisfactory training and supervision of graduate teaching assistants

-12. Demonstrates initial activities to enhance teaching effectiveness and curriculum
+8. Demonstrates initial activities to enhance teaching effectiveness and curriculum